 The Test Masses are required to weigh 40 kg in order to meet the Advanced LIGO detection sensitivity goals.
-The diameter and mirror radii of curvature are selected to minimize $TEM{00}$ mode diffraction loss and thermal noise.
-We assume a clear optical aperture 0.6 cm in diameter less than the physical substrate diameter to allow for suspension settling beam centering tolerance, and mirror face safety margin chamfer plus coating edge tolerance.
+The diameter and mirror radii of curvature are selected to minimize TEM{00} mode diffraction loss and thermal noise.
+For clear optical apertures we assume an additional margin of 0.6 cm to allow for suspension settling beam centering tolerance, and mirror face safety margin chamfer plus coating edge tolerance.
 The aspect ratio is chosen to ensure sufficiently high internal mode frequencies.